 There are many alternative system configurations that may be appropriate based on the size of the system and the nature of the communications.
-If a group of signals is using closed-loop operations, the individual intersection controllers do not communicate with a central system; they communicate with a master controller (which Exhibit 4-24 Physical Components of an Interconnected Signal System can be configured to communicate with a central system).
+If a group of signals is using closed-loop operations, the individual intersection controllers do not communicate with a central system; they communicate with a master controller (which can be configured to communicate with a central system).
 Conversely, a system can be set up so that all intersections communicate with a central system, which is generally located at a traffic management center (TMC) or signal shop.